We aim to answer common questions here. If you are a librarian, please see the dedicated section for tailored help and FAQs.

 Please note that you will need to change your browser options if your browser is configured to prevent automatic downloads.

-Should you be accessing War, State and Society via a free trial, you will be unable to download documents.
+If you are accessing War, State and Society via a free trial, you will not be able to download documents.
 You will, however, be able to view the documents using the image viewer.

 Run a search query in Quick Search, or click on the Advanced Search tab and enter your search criteria.
 Click on the Save Search button at the top of the search results page (you will be prompted to log in/register if you have not already done so).
 Enter a name for the search and click on the Save Search button.
 At this point, you will be redirected to the Saved Search Area, where you have the option to run the saved search again or to create a new search.

-Should you be accessing War, State and Society via a free trial, you will be unable to save searches.
+If you are accessing War, State and Society via a free trial, you will not be able to save searches.

 Sign in with your username and password and go to My Account.
 Click the Saved Searches button.
 Here you can run your search directly, delete your saved searches, and create new searches.